CRIZ BON APPETITE

 IVYKITCHEN08

 Finding Ivy’s kitchen would not be hard as it is located just 3 shop houses away from Jemputree at Jalan Burma but the only problem would be finding your way to get into Jalan Chow Thye as the road had recently being converted into a one-way street.
 There are actually a few ways to get to the restaurant but I will show you the easiest way to reach there with the minimum turns.
 If you are coming from Jalan Penang into Jalan Burma, drive all the way to the Jalan Larut traffic light (Giant Supermarket).
 Keep to your right after the traffic light and look out for Neww BT Café.
 Turn right into Jalan Arraton immediately after the food court.
 Drive on until you see a junction on your left (Jalan Irrawadi).
 Turn into the road and keep a watch out for the third road on your left (Jalan Phuah Hin Leong, Jalan Tavoy and Jalan Chow Thye) for Restoran Ros Mawar which is located at the end of Jalan Chow Thye.
 Turn left into the road and you will see Ivy’s Kitchen on the right immediately before Isaribi Tei Japanaese Restaurant.
-Alternatively, you can drive up to 127 Café (next to Jemputree) and park your car in the food court’s car park and walk to the restaurant.
+Alternatively, you can drive up to Goodall 2 Café (next to Jemputree) and park your car in the food court’s car park and walk to the restaurant.

 IVYKITCHENMAP